Midhlaj2006/motion-detector/README.md

 # *motion-detector*
-**This code, if runned identifies the differnces between current and before frames in a binary color scheme, and shows that***
+**This code, if ran, identifies the differnces between current and before frames in a binary color scheme, and shows that***

 ### *pre-requirements and download options*
 + numpy